Authentication

 CSRF Protection

 Session cookies are the ambient credential a CSRF attack abuses: a malicious site submits a form to your API and the browser attaches the cookie automatically.
-Pracht does not ship CSRF middleware — the defense depends on your cookie strategy and threat model.
-Pick the layers you want:

-1. SameSite on the session cookie (primary defense)
+1. SameSite on the session cookie

 `session=${payload}.${signature}; Path=/; HttpOnly; SameSite=Lax; Max-Age=604800`;2.
-Origin check middleware (defense in depth)
+Custom origin middleware (allowlists)

 import type { MiddlewareFn } from "@pracht/core";